softish/KetchupDesktop/README.md

 ## Getting started - development
 Import gradle project to favorite IDE.

+Alternatively a text editor and gradle can be used.
+The application can be started via gradle using the gradle task `run` or `bootRun`.

 ### Packaging
 Run gradle task `jfxJar` for minimal *jar* with external dependencies.